openshift/oadp-operator/blogs/data-mover/data-mover-1.2.0-overview.md

 <h2>What Is CSI?</h2>

 <p dir="auto">One of the more important components of Data Mover to understand is CSI, or Container Storage Interface.
-CSI provides a layer of abstraction between container orchestration tools and storage systems such that users do not need to be informed on the differences between storage provider's needs and requirements.
-It also provides point-in-time snapshotting of volumes.</p>
+CSI provides a layer of abstraction between container orchestration tools and storage systems such that storage vendors can develop a plugin once and have it work across a number of container orchestration systems.
+CSI defines an API for storage plugins to enable creation of a snapshot to provides point-in-time snapshotting of volumes.</p>

 <p dir="auto">CSI volumes are now the industry standard and are the storage backing for most Cloud Native applications.
 However, issues concerning CSI volumes still remain.
 Some volumes have vendor-specific requirements, and can prevent proper portability and durability.
 Data Mover works to solve this case, which will be discussed more in the next section.</p>